Projects

 What Socioenvironmental Attitudes Do Written Texts Reveal?
 Surveys and interviews are expensive.
 This major ongoing project asks: how well can we derive information about societal attitudes from existing texts using computational methods?
 I look at fiction and nonfiction narrative works, Internet-based texts like Tweets and Facebook posts, and other ephemeral texts like newspapers, court cases, and meeting minutes to try to test how well computationally derived data performs against traditional attitudinal data.
 I am especially excited about the potential for computational approaches to enable retrospective analysis, in addition to potential cost and time savings and reduced research fatigue in highly studied communities.

-Some of my other ongoing projects–including work on modeling hydropower energy systems, detecting and avoiding data bottlenecks, and community response to infrastructural development, is at early stages–drop me a line at gruberte@gatech.edu if you’d like to hear more.
+Some of my other ongoing projects–including work on how deep building efficiency contributes to human safety and grid stability, what it means to be in the energy mid-transition, the role of public ownership in a coordinated transition, and community response to infrastructural development, is at early stages–drop me a line at egrubert@nd.edu if you’d like to hear more.